 • We must defend conservation lands.
 This proposal for the largest-ever power line in New Hampshire would cross and have detrimental impacts on thousands of acres of protected conservation lands.
 Some of these are lands owned by the Forest Society and many are private lands on which the Forest Society holds permanent conservation easements.
 We have both an ethical and legal obligation to defend these lands, held in public trust, from unnecessary commercial development and degradation.

 • We must protect New Hampshire’s scenic values.
 The permanent protection of “places with special scenic beauty” has been part of our mission since 1901.
 Our work is partly responsible for the scenic landscapes that attract millions of tourists to our state every year and make tourism our second-largest industry providing tens of thousands of jobs.
 The route chosen for the Northern Pass will degrade this foundation resource and compromise the quality of life we leave to future generations.

 • We must safeguard our forests.
 The power line corridor and 90- to 135-foot-tall towers will permanently alter the lands they cross, fragmenting forests, disrupting wildlife habitat, disfiguring communities and lowering property values.

 • We must fight for the New Hampshire advantage.
 There is no clear long-term public benefit to New Hampshire from the Northern Pass project.
-As of today the power will be exported to southern New England.
+As of today, most of the power will be exported to southern New England.
 No existing fossil fuel plant is slated for elimination as the result of Northern Pass, so our air quality will not significantly improve.
-As proposed, we would host a 187-mile scar on the landscape and reap few real benefits.
+As proposed, we would sacrifice our natural assets in order for a private corporation to reap the greatest profits possible.